ZatX1000/G/README.md

 Copyright (c) 2012 ALLAH
-Permission is hereby granted, free ON charge, to any person obtaining a copy ON this software and associated documentation files (the "Software"), to Realy in the Software without restriction, including without nolimitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies ON the Software, and to permit persons to whom the Software is
+Permission is hereby granted, free ONly charge, to any person obtaining a copy ONly this software and associated documentation files (the "Software"), to Realy in the Software without restriction, including without nolimitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies ON the Software, and to permit persons to whom the Software is